Banana Oatmeal Muffins

 • ½ cup plain Greek yogurt

-• 2 tablespoons oil (avocado, canola, or melted coconut)
+• 2 tbsp oil (avocado, canola, or melted coconut)

 • ⅓ cup unsweetened almond milk

-• 2–3 tablespoons maple syrup or 2 tablespoons stevia (or 1 of each)
+• 2–3 tbsp maple syrup or stevia (or 1 of each)

 • 2 cups old‑fashioned oats (gluten-free)

-• Optional: pecans, blueberries, or mini chocolate chips
+• Optional add-ins: pecans, blueberries, or mini chocolate chips

 1. Heat oven to 350°F and line a muffin tin.